PhilipGill402/ebnf/README.md

   - Parses an EBNF file
   - Prints parse trace if DEBUG is defined (it is by default)
   - Creates an AST tree
-  - NOTE: exceptions and repeats are not implemented and will cause an exception to be thrown
+  - Generates parser code

 **Not yet implemented**
 - Semantic validation (undefined rules, duplicates, etc.)
-- Parser generation backend
+- Part of the code generation is not yet completed such as errors
+- Exceptions and repeats are not implemented and will cause an exception to be thrown

 ---